abarton51/CS_4641_Project/tabs/midterm.md

 In summary, we parse through each MIDI file and undergo a basic algorithm to generate row vectors of float values for each composition.
 We do this for each MIDI file and generate a data matrix X_{MIDI} that is a R^{330x2048} stored as a 2-D array of float values.
 This data matrix X_{MIDI} is what we will process through supervised models in the future and is the data we further explore with Principal Component Analysis detailed in the next section for MusicNet.

 #### WAV Files
 For WAV files, we obtain a 1-D array for each song consisting of amplitude float values.
 Each entry corresponds to a timestep in which the WAV file is sampled which is determined by the sampling rate specified when loading the data.
 We use the [librosa](https://librosa.org/doc/latest/index.html) audio analysis package in Python to load WAV files.
 After data is loaded, take intervals of the WAV data to act as a single data point.
-For example, a 30 second song with a sampling rate of 2 would generate a 1-D float array of length 60.
-If we specify intervals of 3 s, then we would obtain 20 distinct data points each with 3 values for amplitude.
+The sampling rate is defined as the average number of samples obtained in 1 second.
+It is used while converting the continuous data to a discrete data.
+For example, a 30 s song with a sampling rate of 2 would generate a 1-D float array of length 60.
+If we specify intervals of 3 s, then we would obtain 20 distinct data points each with 3 values (each for amplitude).
 A possible exploration with this data, because it is sequential, is to use models specifically tailored towards processing sequential data and learning relations between points in a sequence, such as transformers.
 However, we currently only perform this minimal processing for MusicNet in order to visualize and understand the data, and obtain baseline performances in supervised models to compare to performances with other processed data.

+#### Images
+Lastly, we discussed and showed a thorough treatment of visualization in the EDA section above.
+As done in [[2.]](#references), we plan on exploring using images as input data to perform the classficiation task, possibly in addition to other data, creating a multi-modal classification model.
+A likely supervised model we will explore for inputting images are Convolutional Neural Networks (CNNs).

 **GTZAN**: